 - Heartland Value Plus The investment seeks long-term capital appreciation and modest current income.
 The fund invests primarily in a concentrated number (generally 40 to 70) of small-capitalization equity securities selected on a value basis.
 A majority of its assets are generally invested in dividend-paying common stocks.
 It primarily invests in companies with market capitalizations between \$250 million and \$4 billion at the time of purchase. - Co-managers Brad Evans and Adam Peck have been at the helm of this fund for over 5 years and have had some early success during their tenure.
-The managers apply Heartland's 10-step process to smallcap dividend-paying stocks, which typically account for 80%-90% of the holdings. - The duo relies on a bottom-up research process that favors stocks with low price/earnings, price/cash flow, and price/book ratios.
+The managers apply Heartland's 10-step process to small-cap dividend-paying stocks, which typically account for 80%-90% of the holdings. - The duo relies on a bottom-up research process that favors stocks with low price/earnings, price/cash flow, and price/book ratios.
 Their strategy focuses on small-cap dividend-paying firms that have low price multiples, veteran management teams, and reasonable debt.
 In addition, they have a strong sell side discipline (which can cause it to underperform during market rallies as its managers take profits) and will get out of a company once it hits internal price targets. - Another distinguishing factor is the managers' comfort with investing down the market-cap range.
-Microcap stocks make up 37% of assets; more than double the small-value average.
-While investing in small-and micro-cap companies has risk, Heartland has found that owning dividend-payers has helped reduce volatility compared to siblings and peers that don't have such a requirement. - As the economy keeps improving the process appears to be working again.
-While the fund underperformed for the year, it has managed to outperform in both the 3rd and 4th quarters of 2013.
-The managers have stated that as the economy started to improve, so would the fund's performance.
-With that said, Investors should continue monitor this fund closely, 2 quarters of outperformance is positive, but overall results have not met expectations and investors need to be cautious.
+Micro-cap stocks make up about 44% of assets; almost 10 percentage points higher than benchmark.
+While investing in small-and micro-cap companies has risk, Heartland has found that owning dividend-payers has helped reduce volatility compared to siblings and peers that don't have such a requirement. - The fund has now had 3 strong quarters in a row outperforming in the 3rd & 4th quarters of 2013 along with the 1st quarter of 2014.
+While the 3-year & 5-year return numbers are still trailing their peers, the 1-year number is now back in the top half.
+As the economy has kept improving, their process appears to be working and is once again rewarding shareholders for their patience.
+With that said, Investors should continue monitor this fund closely, 3 consecutive quarters of outperformance is positive, but overall results have not met expectations and investors still need to be cautious.